 reading pointless listicles on Buzzfeed writing while everyone else was asleep.
 The sliding doors ensured I didn’t keep anyone up with my typing on that first night.

 The suite bedroom was pretty spacious and had plenty of conveniently located power outlets.
-There was lots of storage space, a comfortable chair on one side, and a vanity table.
-I liked the fact that there was a card on the nightstand, giving guests the option to get the sheets washed every other day.
-Coming from a state that’s experiencing a severe drought, we’re pretty conscious of our water use, so we opted out of having the sheets washed every single day.
+There was also plenty of storage space, a comfortable chair on one side, and a vanity table.

 The walk-in closet was a huge space saver, where our bags were easily stored and kept out of sight.
 The closet had a separate door leading into the hallway, which was very convenient when we moved out of the room.
 There was no need to drag all of our bags through the entire suite.

-Even though the Grand Corporate Suite was booked in my name and my Hyatt Diamond status had lapsed, we still received a welcome amenity, consisting of a bowl of persimmons and three jars filled with vegetable chips, chocolate truffles, and pineapple tarts.
+The Grand Corporate Suite was booked in my name and my Hyatt Diamond status had lapsed.
+We still received a welcome amenity, consisting of persimmons and three jars of vegetable chips, chocolate truffles, and pineapple tarts.

-The kitchen came equipped with dishes, silverware, a few pots and pans, a Nespresso machine, and a refrigerator stocked with soda and yogurt.
-These seemed to be complimentary, since we did take a few sodas and I didn’t notice a charge for them at check-out.
+The kitchen was equipped with dishes, silverware, pots, pans, a Nespresso machine, and a refrigerator stocked with soda and yogurt.
+The drinks were complimentary.
+Or at least I assume so since I didn’t notice a charge for them at check-out.

 The Grande Deluxe room is about 550 sqft.
 Both the bedroom and bathroom seemed like they were the same size as the ones in the Grand Corporate Suite.
 While the closer wasn’t a walk-in, it still offered plenty of space.
 Overall, this was a very nice room and I’m puzzled as to why it’s categorized as a room rather than a suite.